 This last time around, my marriage has been more relaxed because he and I are better-suited to one another, but we still have our difficulties.
 The big difference for me was with this wedding, I made choices to get married in a dress I wanted (not one I had to wear that covered me up), I could get married where I wanted (not in a temple), and everyone I loved who wanted to come, could be there (not just people who could enter the temple).
 I enjoyed the entire wedding planning process and all the decisions that came along with it.

-In a marriage, you make voices to share finances, blend money, get a joint insurance policy, get life insurance, have children or not, change careers, move into a new home, travel together or travel alone, where your mother-in-law stays when she comes over, what couch to buy for the family room, when to upgrade your television and the list goes on and on.
+In a marriage, you make choices to share finances, blend money, get a joint insurance policy, get life insurance, have children or not, change careers, move into a new home, travel together or travel alone, where your mother-in-law stays when she comes over, what couch to buy for the family room, when to upgrade your television and the list goes on and on.
 Most of this doesn’t seem like big life stuff, but some of it can be.

 I had a therapist tell me once that you can judge a person by three things: